 - 2010 ADA Standards: Plumbing Elements and Facilities: One-hour online video course covering Chapter Six of the 2010 ADA Standards.
 Know the importance of adequate plumbing elements including drinking fountains, toilet facilities, bathtubs, and showers, as well as applicable hardware.

 - 2010 ADA Standards: Recreational Facilities: Two-hour online video course covering Chapter Ten of the 2010 ADA Standards.
 You will be able to identify ADA requirements for amusement parks, fitness equipment, golf facilities, play areas, and swimming/boating facilities.

 - 2010 ADA Standards: Exterior Building Blocks: Three-hour online video course covering Chapters Three, four and five of the 2010 ADA Standards.
 Recognize how exterior exponents can and should comply with ADA requirements, including maneuvering space and accessible routes.

 - 2010 ADA Standards: Interior Elements: Three-hour online video course covering Chapters Six, Seven, Eight and Nine of the 2010 ADA Standards.
-Know requirements of proper plumbing, communication, special rooms and built-in elements.
+Know the requirements of proper plumbing, communication, special rooms, and built-in elements.

 - 2010 ADA Standards: Real World Applications: This Six-hour video course covers the second chapter of the 2010 ADA Standards for Accessible Design.
 Scoping Requirements and real-world examples of problems and solutions are included in the course.